AmazedWonder/alx-system_engineering-devops/command_line_for_the_win/README.md

 [SFTP Guide](https://intranet.alxswe.com/rltoken/OwMT_ctWdMI7L6JFzLvVKQ)
 [SFTP File Transfer Tutorial](https://intranet.alxswe.com/rltoken/aTKBzKWZ5EI-qZjJVblUzg)

-In this project I create a screenshot, showing that you completed the required levels [CMD Challenge](https://intranet.alxswe.com/rltoken/a83_NOBEtXgFr1Yqej0HYA)
+In this project I create a screenshot, showing that I completed the required levels [CMD Challenge](https://intranet.alxswe.com/rltoken/a83_NOBEtXgFr1Yqej0HYA)
-Used the SFTP (Secure File Transfer Protocol) command-line tool to move local screenshots to the sandbox environment.
+Used the SFTP (Secure File Transfer Protocol) command-line tool in my local machine e.g git, to move local screenshots to the sandbox environment.
 To performed the file transfer using SFTP;
 Here are the steps to follow: